Skip to content

 1. The audio transcript will appear on the left-hand side of the viewers' screen.

-2. The viewer should click on the CC button on the bottom of the video screen and select “Audio Transcript.”
+2. The viewer should click the CC button at the bottom of the video screen and select “Audio Transcript.”

 Select audio transcript